DISCRIMINATION AND SEXUAL MISCONDUCT POLICY

 Every member of the College community has the right to an environment free from sexual misconduct and Huntingdon College has a zero tolerance policy for any and all sexual misconduct.
 When an allegation of sexual misconduct is reported to a Responsible Employee, and a respondent is found to have violated this policy, sanctions will be imposed to reasonably ensure that such actions are never repeated.
 Huntingdon College is committed to providing a safe, non-discriminatory environment for all students and employees, including victims of sexual discrimination which includes sexual assault.
 This policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.

 The Huntingdon College Sexual Misconduct Policy applies to all students and employees, regardless of sexual orientation or gender identity, and applies to third parties who interact with College constituencies on campus or in a College related activity.
 Incidents and/or actions involving any current student and/or employee are covered by this policy whether occurring on or off the Huntingdon College campus if the conduct occurred in the context of an education program or activity or had continuing effects on campus or in an off-campus education program or activity.

-Huntingdon College uses the term “Complainant” for the person who experiences an incident of sexual misconduct and the term “Respondent” for the person who is accused of committing an act of sexual misconduct.
+Huntingdon College uses the term “complainant” for the person who experiences an incident of sexual misconduct or is the third party reporter of such an incident and the term “respondent” for the person who is accused of committing an act of sexual misconduct.